Experienced Disability Lawyer Memphis, TN Trusts

 You’ll have an experienced disability lawyer in Memphis, TN on your side.
 A disability attorney can help determine if you have a valid claim, complete all required applications and paperwork, and present your case in the best possible light.
 They will also know how to interpret the Social Security Administration’s (SSA) rules and regulations in order to maximize your odds of approval for benefits.

 You’ll have someone who understands the system.
 The Social Security disability system is complex, and there are strict rules that must be followed at every step of the process — from submitting an application to filing appeals if your claim is denied.
-A disability lawyer in Memphis, TN from Darrell Castle & Associates will know what needs to be done when and make sure it gets done right the first time.
+A disability lawyer in Memphis, TN from Darrell Castle & Associates will know what needs to be done and when and make sure it gets done right the first time.
 Call us today.
 We’re here to help!

 “Connie and Jordan made sure everything went smooth for me.
 They answered every question I had.
 Definitely made sure it was easy & painless from start to finish.”